General FAQ on the JusProg parental control programmes

 However, this has the consequence that websites are sometimes not displayed correctly or completely, even if you have set the main domain from the browser line to the whitelist and thus released it.

 Unfortunately, there is no patent remedy for the solution, because the “supplier domains”, we also call them “function domains”, are hidden in the programming (source code) and are not easy for a technical layman to recognise.
 If you want to try it anyway (you can’t break anything in the process), right-click on a free area of the website and select “Show source code” from the menu this calls up.
 Don’t be confused by the incomprehensible lines and pick out all the domain names contained in the gibberish and whitelist them individually in addition to the main domain.
-If you search for http (key combination: Ctrl and F), it is easier to find the main domains contained.
+If you search for https (key combination: Ctrl and F), it is easier to find the main domains contained.

 Tip: In many (but not all) cases it is easier:

-- Enter the domain with a placeholder, because most feeds come from a variant (subdomain) of the main domain.
+• Enter the domain with a placeholder, because most feeds come from a variant (subdomain) of the main domain.
 So it is better to enter *.site.de instead of www.site.de in the whitelist, then image feeds, e.g. from bilder.site.de, will also be displayed.v

-- If the Internet browser (Chrome, Firefoy, Edge, etc.) is waiting for partial content, it often displays this briefly in the bottom left-hand corner of the browser window when loading the page.
+• If the Internet browser (Chrome, Firefoy, Edge, etc.) is waiting for partial content, it often displays this briefly in the bottom left-hand corner of the browser window when loading the page.
 Make a note of the exact domains displayed there and also enter them in the whitelist.

-- Has the domain perhaps landed incorrectly on the filter list?
+• Has the domain perhaps landed incorrectly on the filter list?
 Then you can ask the JusProg team to check the age classification.
 To do this, enter the domain here: https://www.jugendschutzprogramm.de/webseite-melden/ The domain will usually be checked and, if necessary, activated within 48 hours.

 As of version 9.x, blue screens are a thing of the past (at least they are very rare), we have completely redeveloped the software on the basis of Microsoft’s .NET framework and adapted it to the current Windows10 operating system.